louisdijkstra/gonl-sv/README.md

 * `include/` - contains the header files for the C-code.

 * `matlab/` - contains some Matlab code for plotting the results.

-* `paper/` - some texts and plots for the GoNL-SV paper.

-* `presentations/` - some presentations for the TC meetings on the results.

-* `plots/` - LaTeX files for the figures.

 * `results/` - contains various (intermediate) results.
 The actual results are not in the repository (due to their size) but can be reproduced with the original VCF files and the present scripts/code.